OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ## Deployment Events

-The end result of this integration is to provide Jira with updates on the progress of work-items through the pipeline.
-It will display information similar to the following when it receives these updates for the work-items:
+The end result of this integration is to provide Jira with updates on the progress of work items through the pipeline.
+It will display information similar to the following when it receives these updates for the work items:

 ![Jira Deployments](jira-deployment.png)